Chapter 5 – Political parties and candidates (08/2021)

 If you receive a Nomination Paper by email or fax, you must follow the same steps as a nomination filed in person by proceeding with the preliminary verification process.

-OPTION B – The nomination is submitted through PESC
+Option B – The nomination is submitted through PESC

-The nomination may alternatively be submitted through the PESC.
+The nomination may alternatively be submitted through PESC.
 This submission will be received directly within the EC Connex – Nomination module, and will include all the components of the paper submission.

-Once this occurs, proceed to Step 3, and conduct the detailed verification as outlined in section 5.6 Detailed Verification.
+Once this occurs, proceed to Step 3, and conduct the detailed verification as outlined in section 5.6 Detailed verification.

 Step 2: Preliminary verification of paper nominations

 If the candidate or their campaign delegate submits a paper nomination, you must complete the preliminary verification process (section 5.4) to ensure that the Nomination Paper is properly completed, including verifying that the candidate has met the required number of elector signatures and all the related documents are provided.